Voljega/ExoDOSConverter/README.md

 The conversion should cover the following :
  - conversion of the game to a correct format, including dosbox.cfg and dosbox.bat
  - scrapping of the game metadata, including front boxart, metada and manual
+ - when possible, custom or generic controller configuration

 The tool is now fully compatible with Windows and Linux, Mac OS should work although some graphic issues may be present